BralinGar/DatasetBuilder/README.md

 - Install [Python 3.8](https://www.python.org/downloads/release/python-3812/) or install [Anaconda](https://www.anaconda.com/products/individual)
 > Recommened to use the Anaconda method
 - (Anaconda)Open a terminal, either cmd or powershell, and create a anaconda virtual enviornment by typing `conda create -n datacreate python=3.8`
-- (Anaconda)Open the virtual enviornment by typing `conda activate datacreate'
+- (Anaconda)Open the virtual enviornment by typing `conda activate datacreate`
--
+- Install the packages to utilizing the python scripts: `pip install opencv-contrib-python` and `pip install pascal-voc-writer`